-Preschool activities are included in the daily lessons, and an appendix lays out a program of literature to read that includes books on history and science topics.
+Preschool activities are included in the daily lessons, and an appendix lays out a program of literature to read that includes some books for young children on history and science topics.
 (Most of the books are available in the public domain.)
 This is a gentle, book-and-activity-based approach to learning for the early years.

 The layout of Wayfarers’ daily lesson plans makes them easy to decipher very quickly.
 Because Wayfarers combines all grade levels within the lesson plans, it provides minimal details in those lesson plans.
 Planning ahead is essential.
 Parents need to sort through their options and choose in advance—at least the core books that they plan to use.
 DeVore deliberately includes parallel options so that there will be “fresh” resources to use when families cycle through the curriculum four years later.
 So you definitely will not use all of the listed resources.
 (Once you’ve selected core resources, I recommend highlighting those assignments in the lesson plans in advance so that you can spot assignments even more quickly each day.)

-Appendices at the back of each guide include English Lessons Through Literature Literature Lists, Literature Suggestions by Grade Level, the “Pathways Schedule” for preschoolers, Prepared Dictation Instructions, a description of the “Montessori Three-Period Lesson” to be used with young children, and schedules for optional high school spine books that you might choose to use.
+Appendices at the back of each guide include Literature Lists from English Lessons Through Literature, Literature Suggestions by Grade Level, the “Pathways Schedule” for preschoolers, Prepared Dictation Instructions, a description of the “Montessori Three-Period Lesson” to be used with young children, and schedules for optional, high school spine books.

 Don't miss the online extras for each course.
 Using the password at the back of each volume you can access materials such as those for Medieval History: "History Through Art Color Images," color and blackline maps, and a pattern block spinner.